yuyichao/explore/julia/new_gc/bit_swap.md

     Since we have two mark bits that can swap meaning, we need to either also modifying this when we swap the meaning or just keep a page mark bit for each mark bit.
-The former means going though the page metadata before mark2 and we would like to avoid this.
+The former means going through the page metadata before mark2 and we would like to avoid this.
 Therefore, we'd like to use a separate page mark bit for each gc mark bit and update them we we modify the gc bits of objects in the page.